vfarcic/cncf-demo/manuscript/ingress/gitops-argocd.md

 yq --inplace ".server.ingress.hosts[0] = \"argocd.$DOMAIN\"" \
     argocd/helm-values.yaml

+# Skip this step if you chose to use `nip.io` instead of a
+#   "real" domain
 yq --inplace ".server.ingress.tls[0].hosts[0] = \"argocd.$DOMAIN\"" \
     argocd/helm-values.yaml

+# Skip this step if you chose to use `nip.io` instead of a
+#   "real" domain
 yq --inplace ".server.ingress.tls[0].secretName = \"argocd\"" \
     argocd/helm-values.yaml